 Grease a large rimmed baking sheet or roasting pan with the olive oil.
 Spread 1 cup of tomato sauce on the baking sheet.

 Lightly beat the egg in a large mixing bowl.
-Stir in the herbs, cheese, Kosher salt, pepper, and currants.
+Stir in the herbs, cheese, Kosher salt, pepper, and currants (or raisins).
 Use your hands to incorporate the ground turkey.

 Scoop tablespoons of the meatball mixture onto a large piece of aluminum foil.
 Roll each portion between your hands to form balls.
 Transfer the meatballs to the baking sheet and coat in the sauce: either roll each one around in the sauce or spoon sauce over each meatball.
 Bake for 25 minutes.